Abhishek-Deshmukh/Student-Affairs-Website-NISER/src/templates/input.md

 ![alt_text](images/image2.jpg "image_tooltip")

-Name: Rajeev Singh:
+Rajeev Singh

-Designation: Administrative office-I, NISER
+Administrative officer-I, NISER

-Role: Under the direction of the Dean of Students, helps in the planning, coordination, and administration of DOSA activities and programs, including student conduct and extracurricular programs.
+Under the direction of the Dean of Students, helps in the planning, coordination, and administration of DOSA activities and programs, including student conduct and extracurricular programs.

-Address: Student Affairs office, Academic building, Ground Floor
+Student Affairs office, Academic building, Ground Floor

 Contacts:+91-674-249-4042,[rajeev@niser.ac.in](mailto:rajeev@niser.ac.in)